tshepang/blog/content/Lincoln (2012).md

 enjoyed it enough to think the movie was going to end up excellent.

 The story focuses on the greatest accomplishment of Abraham Lincoln, a man who I have, for a long time, greatly admired.
-One thing that\'s strange is that this guy appears to be just one of the guys, distinguishing himself only through his smarts when he speaks.
-It also doesn\'t help that there is no visible security surrounding him to indicate he is indeed the most powerful person in a country of millions.
+One thing that's strange is that this guy appears to be just one of the guys, distinguishing himself only through his smarts when he speaks.
+It also doesn't help that there is no visible security surrounding him to indicate he is indeed the most powerful person in a country of millions.